hediet/vscode-browser-devtools/README.md

 ## Features

 * Open Edge DevTools for any webpage/electron window that is currently debugged
+    * To open, go to the "Browser Debug Tools" view in the "Run And Debug" sidebar
 * Reveal element in DevTools when cursor is at a CSS selector (configurable)